The Panhandle Research & Extension Center

 The headquarters of the Panhandle Station moved to the former Hiram Scott College campus after the state had acquired the property after the school closed in the early 1970s.
 The headquarters and surrounding research plots are located just north of the city of Scottsbluff.
 To reflect the University's involvement throughout the Panhandle, the name was officially changed to the Panhandle Research and Extension Center in 1985.

-Extension Offices in the Panhandle District:
+County-based Extension Offices in western Nebraska

 Box Butte County